RuhanSA079/ESP-NOW_OTA/README.md

 | **Receiver** | ESP8266 (target device) | Beacons on boot, accepts/flashes firmware |
 | **PC Tool** | Python script | Reads `.bin`, streams it to sender over serial |

 The sender can update **multiple targets in a single session** (up to 5), each streamed independently at its own pace — a slow or retry-heavy device never holds back the others.

+You are limited to the serial link data-rates, so the data transfer will slow down for more than one-device, as the blocks are streamed individually over the serial link, but in my tests, an ESP-NOW OTA update seems to be much faster than the normal serial port upload.

 ---